• Play the sound file

 Socialist multi-cultis … that's what we media professionals call a segue.

-06 — Leadership deficit.
+06 — Leadership deficit on OWS riots.
 The Occupy Wall Street movement's Autumn of Love has ended up the way the hippie movement's Summer of Love did forty-four years ago.

 That is to say, the flower-power pot-smoking pacifists have learned the lesson that pacifists seem to have to learn and re-learn every generation or two, namely that pacifism only works if absolutely everyone is on board with it; that a lot of pleasant, unworldly, middle-class young girls are easy prey to lowlife thieves and rapists; and that while you're in the meeting arguing fine points of tactics, and whether to declare yourselves on the letterhead as Trotskyists or Anarcho-Syndicalists, some street person is robbing your tent and crapping in your sleeping bag.